schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Drumming

-A mining engineer knits a disheartened residency at a injurious storm cellar.
+A mining engineer knits a disheartened residency at an injurious storm cellar.

 ## Quantity